return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         PHY may stop the clock during LPI

 .. _`phy_init_eee.description`:

 Description
 -----------

-Description: it checks if the Energy-Efficient Ethernet (EEE) is supported by looking at the MMD registers 3.20 and 7.60/61 and it programs the MMD register 3.0 setting the "Clock stop enable" bit if required.
+it checks if the Energy-Efficient Ethernet (EEE) is supported by looking at the MMD registers 3.20 and 7.60/61 and it programs the MMD register 3.0 setting the "Clock stop enable" bit if required.

 .. _`phy_get_eee_err`: